by Jerome Teel

 years, Rebeca cut her publicity teeth as the first dedicated publicist for

-Thomas Nelson Publishers.
+the fiction division of Thomas Nelson Publishers.
 In 2005, Rebeca resigned from WestBow and opened the doors of GRPR, the only publicity

 firm of its kind in the country dedicated solely to representing